HarrisFauntleroy/strictly-typed/README.md

 ## About

-Strictly Typed is a note taking application that I wrote to use as a foundation for another project.
+Strictly Typed is a note-taking application that I wrote to use as a foundation for another project.

 ## Features